stefanfrede/stefanfrede/README.md

 ### Hi 👋

-I’m Stefan, a front-end developer from Germany.
+I am Stefan, a front-end developer from Germany.

-My focus is on HTML, CSS, Accessibility and Progressive Enhancement.
+My focus is on HTML, CSS, accessibility, and progressive enhancement.

-When I use JavaScript, I like to limit myself to browser APIs whenever possible.
+When I use JavaScript, I prefer to limit myself to browser APIs whenever possible.

-The web has come a long way.
-Features that used to require libraries or frameworks can now easily be implemented using vanilla JavaScript.
+The web has made significant progress.
+Features that previously required libraries or frameworks can now be easily implemented using vanilla JavaScript.

-Such an approach keeps the codebase small, avoids bugs, and improves the performance.
+This approach has several benefits: it keeps the codebase small, avoids bugs, and improves performance.

-Since 2004 I have been working in this business.
+I have been working in this business since 2004.

 ### My skills and experience include

-+ HTML and (S)CSS
++ HTML and CSS
 + Responsive Web Design
 + Accessibility and Progressive Enhancement
 + Vanilla JavaScript
 + Web Components & Lit
-+ Vue.js & Nuxt
++ Vue.js and Nuxt
-+ Jest, Mocha, and Chai
-+ Vite, Git, and Continuous Integration
++ Pinia and Vite
-+ Docker
++ Docker and Git

 ### How to reach me